What is Zinc Sulfate (ZnSO4)?

 ZnSO4 is an inorganic compound with chemical name Zinc Sulfate.

 Zinc Sulfate is a dietary supplement.
 It was historically called as white vitriol.
 It is also known as Zincate, Zinc sulfate (1:1).
 This compound is listed on the World Health Organization’s List of Essential Medicines.
 You must avoid taking this medication with foods that are high in phosphorus or calcium because it can make harder for your body to absorb.

-Zinc Sulfate is odorless and has a white powder appearance.
-Zinc Sulfate is noncombustible and is soluble in water.
-It emits toxic fumes of zinc oxide and sulfur oxides during decomposition.
+Zinc Sulfate is odourless and has a white powder appearance.
+Zinc Sulfate is non combustible and is soluble in water.
+It emits toxic fumes of zinc oxide and sulphur oxides during decomposition.
 It is widely used in the prevention and treatment of zinc deficiency.

 Properties of Zinc Sulfate – ZnSO4

 |Molecular Weight/ Molar Mass||161.47 g/mol|

 - Medically it is used along with oral rehydration therapy.